Ronaldo scores hattrick as Portugal draw in thriller against Spain

 It should come as no surprise that the five-time Ballon d'Or winner, scorer of 43 goals for Real Madrid this season and widely regarded as one of the greatest to have played the game, etched his name into the history books in the process -- becoming the first man to score in eight consecutive major tournaments and only the fourth to score in four separate World Cups.

-It was also the 51st hattrick in World Cup history -- and the 51st of the forward's glorious career.
+It was the 51st hattrick in World Cup history -- and the 51st of the forward's glorious career.
+Aged 33 years and 130 days, the Portuguese is now also the oldest player to score a World Cup hattrick.

+In describing his display as his best in a World Cup, Ronaldo told reporters: "I'm happy with the team too because we played well.
+I think the result was fair in the end."

+Portugal coach Fernando Santos said that it was Ronaldo who "carried our team."

 The result puts Group B -- currently topped by Iran who beat Morocco 1-0 earlier Friday -- in the balance, though both reigning European champions Portugal and 2010 World Cup winners Spain will be expected to progress to the knockout stages.